 Common Types of Cigars:

 If you’re in a store and looking to purchase a cigar, don’t just throw down a wad of cash and assume that the most expensive option will be a good one.
-High price doesn’t always mean high quality, and as a noob, you probably won’t be able to appreciate all the distinguishing elements of a fine cigar anyway.
-Just go for something mid-tier that looks like a manageable size for you.
+A higher price doesn’t always mean high quality, and as a newbie, you probably won’t be able to appreciate all the distinguishing elements of a fine cigar anyway.
+Go for something mid-tier that looks like a manageable size for you.

 Alternatively, if you’re staring down into a friend or colleague’s humidor, ask them if they’d mind you taking a closer look.
 If they give you the go-ahead, pick up a couple of good-looking ones and give each one a gentle roll between your fingers.
 If you feel any lumps or soft spots, move on.
 A well-constructed cigar will have a consistently firm texture throughout its body.

 Before you light up, you need to clip the end of the cigar.
 The best way to do it is with a purpose-built cigar clipper.
 Cutting it with a knife is acceptable only if you don’t have a clipper handy, and biting the end off should be avoided at all costs.
 For best results, snip the end off with a quick, strong motion.
 This will help you avoid tearing, and ultimately lead to better smoking experience.
 That said, you’ve got to work with what you’ve got, so if you’re in a pinch and don’t have any tools, just bite the sonofabitch.
 A poorly-cut cigar beats no cigar at all!

 You’ve got a lot of options to choose from, but a torch lighter is the best pick.
 Wooden matches will also work, but they’re harder to keep lit for long periods of time, which makes them a poor choice for beginners.
 Alternatively, normal cigarette lighters will get the job done but should be avoided as much as possible, since many experts claim they can affect the flavor of the tobacco.